inspiredlabs/inspiredlabs/site/content/post/3si.md

 -->

 ### Communicating values
-Developing CRM solutions for not‑for‑profit companies, can be complicated.
-3Si needed someone technical make design improvements, yet follow the brand spirit.
+Developing a CRM platform can be complicated.
+3Si needed someone technical to make design improvements, yet inkeeping with 20 years of brand heritage.

-### The end of misunderstanding
+### Jargon-buster
-By rewriting the [Marketing Brochure](http://inspiredlabs.co.uk/3-si.com/print/3si-infosheets-draft.pdf) for an audience of non-technical people we eliminated jargon.
-This helped improve communication accross the company.
+By rewriting their [Brochure](http://inspiredlabs.co.uk/3-si.com/print/3si-infosheets-draft.pdf) for an audience of non-technical people, I concentrated on benefits, without jargon.
+This improved communication across product, throughout the company.

-After intensive research the marketing material was produced over a 7 week focus period.
+After intensive research, the marketing material was produced with laser-focus over 7 weeks.

-### Brand spirit
+### Brand heritage, updated
-This material has an emphasis on clarity.
-The visual language of [OM.Net](http://inspiredlabs.co.uk/3-si.com/index.html#modules) was designed to be cohesive across print and desktop, yet optimised for mobile.
-This echoed what was already existing.
+The new material has an emphasis on clarity.
+The visual language of [OM.Net](http://inspiredlabs.co.uk/3-si.com/index.html#modules) was designed to be cohesive across print and desktop, yet optimised for mobile in harmony with what is already in circulation.

 A simple landing page was tested to maintain attention.

 With a colour‑blind theme, clear navigation and an emphasis on readability: people can find the information they need.
-This helps make the right purchase decision.
+Helping make the right purchase decision.

 ### Template design
-Each template was designed to reduce production time and reduce unnecessary decision making.
-Both the [prototype](http://inspiredlabs.co.uk/3-si.com/index.html) landing page and the [print](http://inspiredlabs.co.uk/3-si.com/print/3si-infosheets-draft.pdf) material contain this original content.
+Each template was designed to reduce production time and unnecessary decision making.
+Both the [prototype](http://inspiredlabs.co.uk/3-si.com/index.html) landing page and the [print](http://inspiredlabs.co.uk/3-si.com/print/3si-infosheets-draft.pdf) material contain the same original content.

 <!--